On the concentration distribution in turbulent thermals: Evolution of PDF and moments of concentration

-A similar behavior is observed for all Reynolds number (see figures \ref{fig:PDFc_meanc_expsim_2780}, \ref{fig:PDFc_meanc_expsim_5770}, \ref{fig:PDFc_meanc_expsim_6420}).
+A similar behavior is observed for all Reynolds numbers (see Figs.~5-7 in Supplementary Material \citep{hldhl2025}).
 In the simulations, the PDF initially exhibits a different shape for the first few $t/t_g$ because the thermal is not yet fully developed.
-In addition, the concentration PDF remains nearly identical between simulations with the same Reynolds number but different resolutions (see in Appendix~\ref{appB} figure~\ref{fig:PDFc_meanc_expsim_256_512}).
+In addition, the concentration PDF remains nearly identical between simulations with the same Reynolds number but different resolutions (see Fig.~12 in Supplementary Material \citep{hldhl2025}).